IvanPettinga/Global-Compact-List-UN/README.md

 # Sustainable investment analyses
 A webscraping model for scraping data from the United Global Compact list.
-This code is solely for practising the use of Github and webscraping

 Do not standarize the use of webscraping models without explicit permission from the respective website.